-inform the content of obligations and impact on the future development of the law.
+also exists with respect to the international legal order in the sense that non-binding rules may inform the content of obligations and impact on the future development of the law.
 As a result, it may be further argued that the concept of 'rules-based order' adds little to what is already in existence.
 On the other hand, while concepts such as 'rules-based order' and 'international legal order' all contain binding and non-binding rules, there are still fundamental differences in how these rules are applied.
-Under international law or the classic understanding of the international legal order, non-binding rules are widely acknowledged to be as such, and can only become binding through a particular mechanism of consent.
-Such a clear distinction is not found in the invocation of the concept of 'rules-based order', where non-binding rules may have effect in their own right.
+Under international law or the classic understanding of the international legal order, non-binding rules are widely acknowledged to be such, and can only become binding through a particular mechanism of consent.
+95 Such a clear distinction is not found in the invocation of the concept of 'rules-based order', where non-binding rules may have effect in their own right.
 Thus the line between binding and non-binding rules remains more elusive, seemingly creating space for States to justify their behavior based on non-binding rules or a broad and general understanding of 'consent'.
 With regards to lawfare, States' strategies to turn to international courts and the subsequent reaction to the proceedings and their outcome by other States provide clear examples of how lawfare may both be used to reinforce one's own position or to delegitimize and invalidate an opponent's claim.
 We will reflect upon these issues in the remainder of this report.

-&lt;sup>94 For example, non-binding rules may become binding through a renvoi (reference) to non-binding rules by a treaty.
+&lt;sup>94 For example, non-binding rules may become binding through a renvoi (reference) to them by a treaty.
 The renvois contained in various articles of the UNCLOS allow for the incorporation of non-binding rules into the UNCLOS, thus making them binding on UNCLOS States parties (see, for example, UNCLOS, articles 207-212).
 In this case, States have consented that non-binding rules may become binding through the inclusion of a renvoi and that the non-binding rules do not have the power to become binding on their own.
 See, e.g., Lan Ngoc Nguyen 'Expanding the Environmental Regulatory Scope of UNCLOS Through the Rule of Reference: Potentials and Limits' (2022) 52(4) Ocean Development & International Law p.
 419.